Yamla Pagla Deewana: Phir Se

+The film had its worldwide theatrical release on 31 August 2018 to generally negative reviews from critics.
+Unlike the box office success of the first two films in the series, this third instalment bombed at the box office.

 Plot

-The film revolves around 2 brothers namely Puran (Sunny Deol) and Kala (Bobby Deol).
+The film revolves around 2 brothers namely Puran and Kala.
 They live in Amritsar, Punjab where Puran manages the old Dawakhana of his ancestors based on Ayurveda.
 Kala is a notorious younger brother who wants to earn money, contradictory to Puran who wants to spread the cheaper way of medication rather than commercialization by private pharmaceutical companies.
-Marfatia Pharmaceuticals is one such company who offers a huge sum of money in turn for the process of making Vajrakavach, the ayurvedic remedy that cures all illnesses.
-He instantly rejects Marfatia's offer and punches him, causing him to bleed and he plans on taking revenge from Puran.
-Jaywant Parmar (Dharmendra) is an old Lawyer living as the tenant in Puran and Kale's house.
-He pays only Rs.
-115 rent since more than 35 years and annoys Kala a lot.
+Marfatia Pharmaceuticals is one such company that offers a huge sum of money in turn for the process of making Vajrakavach, the ayurvedic remedy that cures all illnesses.
+He instantly rejects Marfatia's offer and punches him, causing him to bleed and he plans on taking revenge on Puran.
+Jaywant Parmar is an elderly Lawyer living as the tenant in Puran and Kala's house.
+He has been paying only Rs.
+115 as monthly rent for more than 35 years and annoys Kala a lot.
 He is also an admirer of angels and sees a lot of Angels (Apsara) who no one can see.

-A surgeon from Gujarat named Chiku (Kriti Kharbanda) is a carefree girl who drinks and parties.
+A surgeon from Gujarat named Chiku is a carefree girl who drinks and parties.
 She wants to have a clinic of her own someday.
 She decides to go to Punjab to study Ayurveda under Puran.
 Instead, after a series of twists and turns, it is revealed that Marfatia sent her to steal the Vajrakavach.
-She steals the old manuscripts for the process of making Vajrakavach while everyone is out to enjoy an engagement party.
+She steals the old manuscripts for the process of making Vajrakavach while everyone is at an engagement party.
 She leaves for Gujarat and Kala, who has fallen for her, tries to keep contact with her, but fails.

-Marfatia now, sends a legal notice to Puran as he has now patented the Vajrakavach and renamed it the Cure Medicine.
-Puran, now left to battle Mafatiya, contacts Parmar.
+Marfatia now sends a legal notice to Puran as he has now patented the Vajrakavach and renamed it the Cure Medicine.
+Puran, now left to battle Marfatia, contacts Parmar.
 They all agree and go to Gujarat and live in the same colony, unknowingly where Chiku also lives.
-The colony, who hates Punjabis, starts to like Puran as he cures an incurable girl with bad eyesight.
+The colony, which hates Punjabis, starts to like Puran as he cures an incurable girl with poor eyesight.

-During the lawsuit, the judge is revealed to be an old friend of Parmar's, Sunil Sinha (Shatrughan Sinha).
-After 2 dates, Mafatiya offers Parmar 10 crores and Parmar agrees.
+During the lawsuit, the judge is revealed to be an old friend of Parmar's, Sunil Sinha.
+After 2 dates, Marfatia offers Parmar 10 crores and Parmar agrees.
 He and Kala go to Puran but he is disappointed with both of them.
-As he is leaving for Punjab, Chiku arrives and confesses to have stolen the Vajrakavach.
+As he is leaving for Punjab, Chiku arrives and confesses to having stolen the Vajrakavach.

-She plans to tell the truth next day in court but Marfatia kidnaps her.
+She plans to tell the truth the next day in court but Marfatia kidnaps her.
 Puran fights the goons and gets her back and she tells the truth in court.
 Marfatia Pharmaceuticals is closed down and Puran is given back his ancestral heritage.
 He tells the Ayurveda is the best medicine of all and we should preserve it.